wrzasa/rbsim/README.md

     data.in_bytes
     time.in_seconds

-So to define that CPU load time in miliseconds should be equal to 10 * data volume in bytes, use:
+So to define that CPU load time in milliseconds should be equal to 10 * data volume in bytes, use:

     cpu do |cpu|